Ashmitabasnyat9/Final-year-project/README.md

 images from the test dataset and checked if our model predicts them correctly.

 # 4.2 Testing
-Testing is a method to check whether the actual software product matches expected require￾ments and to ensure that software product is Defect free.
+Testing is a method to check whether the actual software product matches expected requirements and to ensure that software product is Defect free.
 Testing is a very important phase of system development.
 It is a phase in the software testing cycle where a total and integrated application is tested.
 The scope of system testing is not only limited to the design of the system but also to the behavior and believed expectations of the business.
 There are different types of